FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 Councillors were previously notified of the membership of the Limerick

-Economic Forum, details as set out hereunder:---
+Economic Forum, details as set out hereunder:
+---
 21

 • Denis Brosnan, Chairman.